Transport in UK

 Buses are a cheaper alternative to traveling around the UK, with services:

-• National Express: Large cities and airports serve.
+• National Express: Serves large cities and airports.

 • Flixbus: EU coaches with British routes.